miguelfrde/dotfiles/README.md

 Included
 --------

-- install.sh: this is the main script, run it to install: Xcode Command Line Tools, Homebrew and its packages, pip and its packages, update Gem and installs some gems, Java 1.7, my Sublime Text configuration, oh-my-zshell and setup the shell environment.
+- install.sh: this is the main script, run it to install: Xcode Command Line Tools, Homebrew and its packages, pip and its packages, update Gem and installs some gems, my Sublime Text configuration, oh-my-zsh and setup the shell environment.

 - osx.sh: run it to update preferences of the following apps: Finder, Dock, Safari, Mail, Activity Monitor, Transmission and other OSX settings.

-- common/*: contains exports, useful functions, aliases, my vimrc, my sqliterc and the file .hushlogin.
+- common/*: contains exports, useful functions, aliases, my sqliterc and the file .hushlogin.

 - bash/*: includes all my ~/.bash_profile configuration.
+Note: I no longer use bash (I prefer zsh), so I won't be updating this folder anymore.

+- vim/*: includes my vimrc and a script to setup my vim: vundle, plugins and .vimrc.

 - zsh/*: includes my ~/.zshrc and my custom zsh prompt theme.
-I also use .

 - git/*: includes my ~/.gitconfig and my ~/.gitignore